How to Gain Weight the Right Way

-But being underweight isn’t any better for your health than being overweight.
+But being underweight can lead to health problems.
+It’s not just being overweight that’s a concern.
 And believe it or not, gaining weight — the right way, at least — can be just as challenging as losing weight.

 (Note: There are medical conditions, like hyperthyroidism, that can affect weight gain, so consult your health care provider for treatment that’s appropriate for your situation.)

 When it comes to losing or gaining weight, it’s natural to want to focus on a specific number so you can say, “A-ha!
 Here is my goal.
 All I need to do is reach # pounds!”